Asia stocks decline amid worries over US rate hikes, Russia - NewsBreak

 Asia stocks decline amid worries over US rate hikes, Russia

-BEIJING — (AP) — Asian stocks followed Wall Street lower Wednesday after a Federal Reserve official's comments fueled expectations of more aggressive U.S. rate hikes and the White House announced more sanctions on Russia.
+Asian stocks followed Wall Street lower Wednesday after a Federal Reserve official's comments fueled expectations of more aggressive interest U.S. rate hikes and the White House announced more sanctions on Russia .

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Sydney retreated.